 “i want to make space in my closet for a partner. i am ready to call in the one!”

-now this was something that truly resonated with me and i felt so grateful for her authenticity. having moved to three different house boats in the span of the year, i had also been slowly, without even realizing it, making space for something new in my life. the truth is that vibration surrounds us, and if our closets, homes, and lives are stuffed to the brim, that energy will also project out into the world that we live in. with this new-found motivation, i set about cutting her closet ruthlessly. before we knew it, there were stacks of jackets for the donation pile, a closet once stuffed to the brim was now just about half full. her extensive scarf collection was carved away, tops and blouses were edited, and the items that remained sparked joy and represented the woman that she is manifesting today.
+now this was something that truly resonated with me and i felt so grateful for her authenticity. having stayed in three different house boats in the span of the year, i had also been slowly, without even realizing it, making space for something new in my life. the truth is that vibration surrounds us, and if our closets, homes, and lives are stuffed to the brim, that energy will also project out into the world that we live in. with this new-found motivation, i set about cutting her closet ruthlessly. before we knew it, there were stacks of jackets for the donation pile, a closet once stuffed to the brim was now just about half full. her extensive scarf collection was carved away, tops and blouses were edited, and the items that remained sparked joy and represented the woman that she is manifesting today.

 the best way to call in a new you (and perhaps a new love in your life) is to make space for it. so, if editing your closet will give you any motivation, may it be this. make space in your closet, maybe empty a drawer or two, and clear space in your home. thin out the items that might remind you of a past life and past loves. begin again new with only what brings you joy and watch how so much will arrive, just waiting to manifest for you. when there is little room for new energy in our lives, there is no space to call it in. lightening up the load mentally, physically and spiritually is the easiest way to draw a fresh vibration to you.